evaizli/AutomateAAWorkFlow/README.md

        const minute = "0";
    ```

 5. Go to command line and run `node zoomInvite.js`.
-The script will stop once all the information is filled.
+The script will open up your browser and log-in to the zoom account and fill out the meeting information.
+It will stop once all the information is filled.
 6. Manually check to make sure the information is correctly filled.
 7. Manually click "Save" to schedule the meeting.